ClickerMonkey/aits/packages/core/README.md

 # @aits/core

-Core primitives for building composable AI systems with TypeScript.
-AITS (AI TypeScript) provides a type-safe, modular framework for creating agents, tools, and prompts that work together seamlessly.
+Core primitives for building composable AI systems with TypeScript. @aits (AI TypeScript) provides a type-safe, modular framework for creating agents, tools, and prompts that work together seamlessly.

 ## Overview